 read it I think you'll find I used cables larger than required.
 That's

 OPTIONAL AC RELAY

-This optional relay will override all other temp activated relays
+This relay is not shown in the four speed diagram above.
+This optional relay will override all other

-preference was NOT to use 100% for the AC, my idea was to wire this
+preference was NOT to use 100% speed for the AC, my idea was to wire

-relay to the "high speed" relay, which runs below full power (this
+relay to the "HIGH" relay, which runs below full power (this

 turned out to